Payum/Payum/Resources/doc/custom_action_usage.md

         class: Acme\PaymentBundle\Payum\Action\FooAction
 ```

-There are several ways to add it to a payment:
+There are several ways to add it to a gateway:

 * Set it explicitly in config.yml.